zajacn/metagenomics_course_FGCZ/instructions/window_cluster.md

 ssh fgcz-h-900
 ```

-if your bfabric name is: nolan or tiozon or miachizzi copy paste the following into the command line and click enter:
+if your bfabric name is: nolan or tiozon or teinzmann copy paste the following into the command line and click enter:

 ```js
 ssh fgcz-h-911